Skip to content

 A major renewal

-In recent years, deferred maintenance has limited the park’s ability to meet the public health, social, and recreational needs of Northside residents.
-The good news: Work has begun to restore it and add exciting new features.
+In recent years, deferred maintenance limited the park’s ability to meet the public health, social, and recreational needs of Northside residents.
 The park was adopted by The Hudson Valley ReEntry Network, a nonprofit organization dedicated to assisting formerly incarcerated people and their families.
 In 2017, the ReEntry Network spearheaded numerous clean-ups and initiatives, including creating a new sign for the park, which honors the history and legacy of the site.

-Informed by input shared through a community engagement process, future plans call for repaving the popular basketball courts and replacing the court-side bleachers.
-Construction will begin soon, and new improvements include pathways, seating, grills, play equipment, a pavilion, basketball court resurfacing, a community-painted mural and new plantings.
-The mural and quotes by Malcolm X are envisioned to inspire others to follow his legacy.
+Informed by input shared through a community engagement process, improvements to Malcolm X Park completed in June 2023 include resurfaced basketball courts and new hoops and backboards, new play equipment and safety surfacing, new benches, tables and grills, a new pavilion and raised garden beds, new walking paths, and new trees and plantings.
+A mural and quote by Malcolm X are envisioned to inspire others to follow his legacy.
 New trees and native landscaping will also help to enhance the water quality of Fall Kill Creek, which runs alongside the park.
-Portions of the park may be closed while this work is underway.

 Present